turkeydave/mobile_day_notes/README.md

 * if time explore some sort of native (probably embedded web view) cordova solution

-* not spend too much time (i knew that the writeup, polishing a repo, making sure it was 'setupable' by others etc... was going to take time too)
+* not spend too much time (I knew that the writeup, polishing a repo, making sure it was 'installable' by others etc... was going to take time too)

 So, I chose knockout.js because I'm familiar with it and it provides two way binding and an MVVM pattern with relatively low overhead.
 There's one main app viewmodel.